Shopify/liquid/_filters/truncatewords.md

 ### Custom ellipsis

-`truncatewords` takes an optional second parameter that specifies the sequence of characters to be appended to the truncated string.
+`truncatewords` takes an optional second argument that specifies the sequence of characters to be appended to the truncated string.
 By default this is an ellipsis (...), but you can specify a different sequence.

 <p class="code-label">Input</p>
 ```liquid